akoo1010/accelerator-ci-maven/README.md

 ### Sample Apigee Proxy - Currency API

 Project contains a sample proxy for a currency API that retrieves exchange rates for a base currency using [fixer.io](http://fixer.io) API as the target.
+More changes.

 See [Currency API OpenAPI Specification](./docs/currency-v1.yaml) for more information on northbound API design.